Peter Gretton: Second World War

+Promoted to commander on 31 December 1942, he was given command of Escort Group B7 as Senior Officer Escort, based in Derry.
+As his flagship (the destroyer HMS Duncan) was still being refitted, he initially embarked on the frigate HMS Tay.
+He assumed command of HMS Duncan on 7 April 1942 when Escort Group B7 arrived in Derry after covering Convoy HX 231.
+From 22 April 1943 to 6 May 1943, Commander Gretton led Escort Group B7 in covering Convoy ONS 5, considered to be the turning point of the Battle of the Atlantic.
+On the return voyage Commander Gretton and Escort Group B7 successfully covered Convoy SC 130, with no losses to enemy action and an on-time arrival that allowed his wedding to happen as scheduled.

+Gretton continued in command of Escort Group B7 until the summer of 1944, when it was disbanded as part of the preparations for Operation Neptune, the naval portion of the Normandy invasion.
+His next posting was to the Admiralty plans division, where he worked from 1944 to 1946.

 Post war

 Promoted to captain on 30 June 1948, Gretton became naval assistant to the First Sea Lord and then chief of staff to the senior naval officer at the Joint Services Mission in Washington, D.C., before being given command of the Naval task group for Operation Grapple in 1956.
 Promoted to rear-admiral on 7 July 1958, he became Senior Naval Member of the Directing Staff at the Imperial Defence College in 1958 and Flag Officer Sea Training in 1960.
 Promoted to vice-admiral on 10 March 1961, he went on to be Deputy Chief of the Naval Staff and Fifth Sea Lord in 1962.
-He retired through ill-health in 1963.
+He retired due to ill-health in May 1963.

 Gretton served as the domestic bursar of University College, Oxford, from 1965 until 1971, and became a senior research fellow in 1971.
 He published widely on defence matters and was the president of the Royal Humane Society.
 He died on 11 November 1992 at the age of 80.

 Gretton was featured talking about his wartime experience on the World at War documentary series, where he appears in Episode 10 "Wolf Pack: U-Boats in the Atlantic (1939–1944)" which was first screened on 9 January 1974.

+Personal life

+In 1943 he married Dorothy N. G. "Judy" Du Vivier.
+They had three sons and one daughter.